 – Pilot: This stage is for pre-production testing.

-– Retire: This state allows you to flag packages that are retired and makes it possible to bulk remove packages via PowerShell.
+– Retire: You can flag packages that are retired.
+This makes it possible to bulk remove packages via PowerShell.

 – Move to Windows 10 xxxx (version): This option provides a quick means of converting packages that use the Windows build number to the new Windows version number format.